 If your child will be turning five in time to start kindergarten in the fall, there are lots of question that you probably have.

-Note: Michigan law for school start age has changed, and this might not be reflected in all of the documents available.
-Since the 2015-2016 year, the new permanent requirement is for kindergartners to be 5 years old by September 1st.
+Note: Since the 2015-2016 year, the new permanent requirement in Michigan is for kindergartners to be 5 years old by September 1st.
 There are some exceptions to this law, but you must register before June 1 to qualify for them.

 Michigan Department of Education has a set of Transition to Kindergarten Parent Guides, tip sheets (reviewed and updated in 2013) which highlight a variety of questions parents may have when their children are entering kindergarten.